 Nomura utilizes special purpose entities ("SPEs") to securitize commercial and residential mortgage loans, government agency and corporate securities and other types of financial assets.
 Those SPEs are incorporated as stock companies, Tokumei kumiai (silent partnerships), Cayman special purpose companies ("SPCs") or trust accounts.
 Nomura's involvement with SPEs includes structuring SPEs, underwriting, distributing and selling debt instruments and beneficial interests issued by SPEs to investors.
 Nomura accounts for the transfer of financial assets in accordance with ASC 860.
 This statement requires that Nomura accounts for the transfer of financial assets as a sale when Nomura relinquishes control over the assets.
-ASC 860 deems control to be relinquished when the following conditions are met: (a) the assets have been isolated from the transferor (even in bankruptcy or other receivership), (b) the transferee has the right to pledge or exchange the assets received, or if the transferee is an entity whose sole purpose is to engage in securitization or asset-backed financing activities, the holders of its beneficial interests have the right to pledge or exchange the beneficial interests, and (c) the transferor has not maintained effective control over the transferred assets.
-Nomura may retain an interest in the financial assets, including residual interests in the SPEs.
-Any such interests are accounted for at fair value and reported within Trading assets in Nomura's consolidated balance sheets, with the change in fair value reported within Revenue-Net gain on trading.
+ASC 860 deems control to be relinquished when the following conditions are met: (a) the assets have been isolated from the transferor (even in bankruptcy or other receivership), (b) the transferee has the right to pledge or exchange the assets received, or if the transferee is an entity whose sole purpose is to engage in securitization or asset-backed financing activities, the holders of its beneficial interests have the right to pledge or exchange the baneficial interests, nomura's consolidated balance sheets, with the change in fair value reported within Revenue-Net gain on trading.
 Fair value for retained interests in securitized financial assets is determined by using observable prices; or in cases where observable prices are not available for certain retained interests, Nomura estimates fair value based on the present value of expected future cash flows using its best estimates of the key assumptions, including forecasted credit losses, prepayment rates, forward yield curves and discount rates commensurate with the risks involved.
 Nomura may also enter into derivative transactions in relation to the assets transferred to an SPE.

 As noted above, Nomura may have continuing involvement with SPEs to which Nomura transferred assets.
-For the years ended March 31, 2018 and 2019, Nomura received cash proceeds from SPEs in new securitizations of ¥116 billion and ¥174 billion, respectively, and the associated gain (loss) on sale was not significant.
-For the years ended March 31, 2018 and 2019, Nomura received debt securities issued by these SPEs with an initial fair value of ¥1,785 billion and ¥1,308 billion, respectively, and cash inflows from third parties on the sale of those debt securities of ¥1,065 billion and ¥991 billion, respectively.
-The cumulative balance of financial assets transferred to SPEs with which Nomura has continuing involvement was ¥4,918 billion and ¥4,488 billion as of March 31, 2018 and 2019, respectively.
-Nomura's retained interests were ¥288 billion and ¥138 billion as of March 31, 2018 and 2019, respectively.
-For the years ended March 31, 2018 and 2019, Nomura received cash flows of ¥64 billion and ¥20 billion, respectively, from the SPEs on the retained interests held in the SPEs.
+For the years ended March 31, 2018 and 2019, Nomura received cash proceeds from SPEs in new securitizations of \$116 billion and \$174 billion, respectively, and the associated gain (loss) on sale was not significant.
+For the years ended March 31, 2018 and 2019, Nomura received debt securities issued by these SPEs with an initial fair value of \$1,785 billion and \$1,308 billion, respectively, and cash inflows from third parties on the sale of those debt securities of \$1,065 billion and \$991 billion, respectively.
+The cumulative balance of financial assets transferred to SPEs with which Nomura has continuing involvement was \$4,918 billion and \$4,488 billion as of March 31, 2018 and 2019, respectively.
+Nomura's retained interests were \$288 billion and \$138 billion as of March 31, 2018 and 2019, respectively.
+For the years ended March 31, 2018 and 2019, Nomura received cash flows of \$64 billion and \$20 billion, respectively, from the SPEs on the retained interests held in the SPEs.